TheAntTeam/TheAntFarm/README.md

 > pip3 install -r requirements.txt

+## Running the software

+The software must be run from the project directory, after the virtual environment has been activated (see installation paragraph), using the following command:

+> python3 the_ant_farm.py

 ### Windows using VS Code

 Either download the zip of the repository sources or use git: